SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hints and guidelines

-To perform the task, we will use the **`Scanner`** class, which allows us to read the input size of the figure from the console.
+To perform the problem, we will use the **`Scanner`** class, which allows us to read the input size of the figure from the console.

 ![](assets/chapter-6-1-images/02.Rectangle-of-N-x-N-stars-01.png)